 What is CRM?

-Used in both business to consumer and business to business sales, a good CRM package underpins marketing, sales and customer service activity to enable the appropriately frequent contact with that type of customer or prospect.
+Used in both business to consumer and business to business sales, a good CRM package underpins marketing, sales and customer service activity to enable the appropriate frequency of contact with that type of customer or prospect.
 Website leads and contacts can automatically populate your CRM, and trigger activity for people within the business.

 Reporting enables companies to track contact, focuses people on performance and sales pipeline, and most importantly creates a discipline in following through with customers and prospects.

-The new breed of CRM systems can support your traditonal sales and marketing activities, and develop your inbound marketing and lead nurturing activities both time and cost effectively.
+The new breed of CRM systems can support your traditional sales and marketing activities, and develop your inbound marketing and lead nurturing activities both time and cost effectively.

-What is CRM and how does it benefit a business?
+What is CRM – how does it benefit a business?

 If you are looking to implement a CRM system, it is worth taking the time to really think through what you need it to do.